eacton/CAGEF/Lesson_5/Lesson_5.md

 </div>

-So gender doesn't change the relationship between age and cholesterol, these lines are almost parallel (another way to put it is whether you are male or female you cholestorl will on average be increasing by 0.3 mg/dl a year), but there is a different mean serum cholestorol estimate for males vs females that differs by 14.6 dg/ml.
+Gender doesn't change the relationship between age and cholesterol; these lines are almost parallel (another way to put it is whether you are male or female your cholesterol will on average be increasing by 0.30 mg/dl a year), but there is a different mean serum cholesterol estimate for males vs females that differs by 10.51 dg/ml.

 ***